Large cent: Braided Hair, or Late Dates (1839–1857; 1868)

 Some 11 years after the large cent was discontinued, a mint employee coined several large cents dated 1868, almost certainly for sale as instant rarities to numismatists.
 About a dozen and a half of these unofficial issues, struck in both copper and nickel, are known to survive.

+Collecting

+With the plethora of varieties, errors, and die states for these early coins, they are a popular collecting endeavor today.
+In 1966, Herbert A. Silberman placed an ad in Coin World gauging interest in a specialized club devoted to the collecting and researching of large cents and half cents, Early American Coppers.
+The group holds an annual convention, publishes a quarterly newsletter, Penny-Wise, and conducts meetings and seminars at most major coin conventions.